manisci/manisci.github.io/_pages/cv.md

 Work experience
 ======

+* Postdoctoral Fellow at School of Public Health, University of Montreal, Montreal, QC September 2021 – Present

+  Modeling potential threats and incidence rate of infectious diseases using multiple sources of data.

 * Research Assistant at Practical Data Mining & Exploration Lab Emory University, Atlanta, GA May 2018 – August 2021

-    Tensor factorization for phenotyping in medical datasets to develop high quality features for various predication tasks Predicting length of stay of ICU patients using Graphical Models and raw Electronic Health Records data
+    Tensor factorization for phenotyping in medical datasets to develop high quality features for various predication tasks Predicting length of stay of ICU patients using Graphical Models and raw Electronic Health Records data, Nursing quality metrics modeling.

 * Fellow, Data Science for Social Good  Foundation, Imperial College Business School, London June 2019-August 2019

-    Helping Emergency Medical Services to identify High Utilizers for Proactive Care Services using call log data by developing a complete pipeline for applying classification on EHR data with multiple user-defined parameters.!
+    Helping Emergency Medical Services to identify High Utilizers for Proactive Care Services using call log data by developing a complete pipeline for applying classification on EHR data with multiple user-defined parameters.

 * Teaching Assistant for CS170 Emory University, Atlanta, GA September 2016– May 2018

     Largest intro to CS course at Emory, Introduction to programming using Java (2 times)